Review: 2024 Polestar 2 EV is a late bloomer worth another look

 The layout yields a higher seat point for those in back.
 Getting in and out of the back seat is a little strange too, but that has more to do with the unexpectedly short rear door cuts.
 The rear doors themselves suggest from the outside that it’s going to be easier, but taller occupants will find it’s a pinch to get in and out.

-In this major motor switcheroo, the packaging hasn’t changed one bit.
-The attributes of the car haven’t changed all that much in city driving either.
-The motor itself rests on a subframe that itself is different, but the geometry of the front and rear suspension hasn’t changed—neither does the ride height, significantly.
-The H-point of the seats and cargo spaces front and rear are also carry-over—and the 1.2-cubic-foot frunk and 14.3-cubic-foot rear cargo hold remain the same either way.
+In this major motor switcheroo, the driving attributes of the Polestar 2 when you first get into it haven't changed much.
+And neither has the packaging.
+The motor itself rests on a subframe that itself is different, but the geometry of the front and rear suspension hasn’t changed.
+The seating position and cargo spaces front and rear are also carry over—and the 1.2-cubic-foot frunk and 14.3-cubic-foot rear cargo hold remain the same either way.
 Flip the seats forward and it can be boosted to 38.7 cubic feet.

 2024 Polestar 2 single motor